VineethChivukula/COF-C02/notes/DataLoading.md

   - `COPY INTO TABLE` statement
   - Stage definition
   - Table definition
-- CSV, and TSV are the file formats supported for loading structured data.
+- Delimited files (CSV, TSV, etc.) are the file formats supported for loading structured data.
 - JSON, Avro, ORC, Parquet, and XML are the file formats supported for loading semi-structured data.
 - Snowflake recommends storing semi-structured data in a VARIANT column and it has a compressed size limit of 16 MB.
 - To upload a JSON file larger than 16 MB, the `STRIP_OUTER_ARRAY` function can be used in the `FILE_FORMAT` as it removes the outer array structure and loads the records into separate table rows.